caryoscelus/heavy-bright-sun-wip/chapters/007-chapter-seventh.md

 — So i am indeed.
 Meet me at the station at the dawn, — he said that and hung up.
 For a few seconds i listened for the short beeps and then returned phone to its owner.
-He was visibly displeased by the fact that he had to walk through the house just for me to say one word, but then walked off silently.
+He was visibly displeased by the fact that he had to walk through the whole house just for me to say one word, but then walked off silently.

 I stood still, looking at the night scenery for a while.
 Decaying wooden houses, empty streets engulfed in darkness — darkness so thick it could not be unraveled by a few dim and flickering street lights.
 Lights, reflected in a few dirty puddles and broken glass.
-That was about all civilization had to offer in these parts.
+That was about all civilization had to offer.

 Then, there was a black massive of forest against cloudy sky.
 It stayed still there, perhaps for centuries or even millennia.
 Dying little town meant nothing